markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

     return React.createElement(…
 ```

 Hrm… my first issue: the movie poster doesn't really do anything.
-It's sort of just a container for all the inner components.
+It's only real purpose is to serve as a container for all the inner components.
 But, if I've learned anything from my React reading it's that every component must have one (and only one) root element.
-I guess we'll make that a `div`.
-With that decided we'll need to make our inner components next, `Photo.js`, `MovieDetails.js`, `Rating.js`, and our existing `Button.js`.
+I guess we'll make it a nondescript `div` then.
+With that decided, we'll need to make our inner components next: `Photo.js`, `MovieDetails.js`, `Rating.js`, and our existing `Button.js`.
 Each of these could have some placeholder like this for now,

 ```javascript
 const React = require('react');